 There are four phases of Crisis Comms to remember when planning;

 Make sure you are ready and prepared for any issue and plan your response, reassuring people of the current situation.
 Then, once it’s over, start to recover the brand or issue.

 Aside from national and international disasters, your own company needs one.
 If your office building gets flooded, how do you respond and communicate your needs and operating conditions?

-If you were one of the millions of businesses affected by the major Cloudflare outage last year then you may not have had a message in place or known what procedure to follow to let people know you were affected.
+If you were one of the millions of businesses affected by Meta going down or when one of the banks decides not to transfer any money then you may not have had a message in place or known what procedure to follow to let people know you were affected.

 It’s always good to decide these things well in advance and have a plan in place in case the worst happens.

-Has your social media page or company received a flurry of negativity?
-Here are our top tips for dealing with them.
+If your social media page or company received a flurry of negativity.
+Here is a recap of our top tips for dealing with them.